 - We volunteer at information booths to spread public awareness of safety programs at the annual National Night Out and Miramar Air Show.

-- We share informational presentations with other community leaders through our Speakers Bureau.
+- We share informational presentations with other community leaders.

 If you have a desire to more fully understand the inner workings of the FBI, put yourself into the shoes of a Special Agent for eight weeks as a participant of the FBI San Diego Citizens Academy.